citusdata/citus_docs/performance/performance_tuning.rst

 Citus' adaptive executor conserves database connections to help reduce resource usage on worker nodes during multi-shard queries.
 When running a query, the executor begins by using a single -- usually precached -- connection to a remote node.
 If the query finishes within the time period specified by citus.executor_slow_start_interval, no more connections are required.
 Otherwise the executor gradually establishes new connections as directed by citus.executor_slow_start_interval.
 (See also https://docs.citusdata.com/en/latest/develop/api_guc.html#adaptive-executor-configuration)

-With the behavior explained above, the executor aims to open optimal number of connections to remote nodes.
+With the behavior explained above, the executor aims to open an optimal number of connections to remote nodes.
 For short running multi-shard queries, like an index-only-scan on the shards, the executor may use only a single connection and execute all the queries on the shards over a single connection.
 For longer running multi-shard queries, the executor will keep opening connections to parallelize the execution on the remote nodes.
 If the queries on the shards take long (such as > 500ms), the executor converges to using one connection per shard (or up to citus.max_adaptive_executor_pool_size), in order to maximize the parallelism.

 .. _scaling_data_ingestion: